-- Proposed section BPC 2999.38 (g): Vendorized individuals of Department of Developmental Services regional centers. - Another exemption in section BPC 2999.38 (h): individuals employed by educational agencies for the purpose of assisting students with behavior and developmental issues when in classroom and other school settings.
+In section BPC 2999.38 (g): individuals employed or contracted by a local educational agency, or nonpublic agency or school with a contract with a local educational agency, for the purpose of serving students with behavioral and developmental issues when in a classroom and other school settings.

-Both of these exemptions allow a population, to actively continue working in the field of Behavior Analysis without any licensure verification, and therefore withholding the recipient of Behavior Analysis the consumer protection afforded by licensure.
+This exemption allows a large group, to actively continue working in the field of Behavior Analysis without any licensure or registration verification, and therefore withholding the recipient of Behavior Analysis the consumer protection afforded by licensure.